Martian01/mrhttpd/Readme.md

  * etc/file/magic/*

 #### USE_SENDFILE
 chooses which implementation is used for sending files.
 The choice is between a routine in user space and the kernel function sendfile().
-Whilst the latter promises better performance and lower cpu load, you might want to choose the user space routine for trouble shooting.
+Whilst the latter promises better performance and lower CPU load, you might want to choose the user space routine for trouble shooting.
 Also, on operating systems other than Linux you need to select the user space routine.

 #### DETACH
 controls whether the server sends itself into the background when it starts up.
 When running the server natively you will almost always want to detach.
 Inside a Docker container you will not want to detach it.